jschaefer619/PHIL191VennDocumentation/README.md

 ```

-Through using a pseudo-grid system based on pixel layout and exploiting the distance formula, I could easily determine if a given point was inside a circle.
-Essentially, the program could 'scan' over a given area containing circles, then "shade" a space appropriately by generating small circles in given points.
+Through using a pseudo-grid system based on pixel layout and comparing the distance between two points with the radii of a circle, I could easily determine if a given point was inside a circle.
+Essentially, the program could 'scan' over a given area containing circles, then "shade" a space appropriately by generating very small circles at certain points.

 On a higher level, this program would operate by analyzing a logical sentence, then applying rules to designated circles based on the quantifier.

-Abstractly, a given logical sentence contains:
+In this case, a logical sentence contains:

 The Subject Set
 The Predicate Set
 The Quantifier

-The format is: [Quantifier] [Subject Set] are [Predicate Set]
+The format is: {Quantifier} {Subject Set} are {Predicate Set}

-This program generates circles for each set, then applies rules to their respective circles based on the quantifier
+This program generates circles for each set, then iterates through the user inputted sentence data structure and shades designated circles based on the quantifier.

-- For ALL quantifier, shade the Subject Set circle in all areas except for the area where the Predicate Set circle overlaps
+- For ALL quantifier, shade the Subject Set circle in all areas except for the area where the Predicate Set circle overlaps with it
 - For NO quantifier, shade the area where the Subject Set and Predicate set overlap
-- For SOME quantifier, shade the area where ONLY the Subject Set and Predicate set overlap, no overlap with other circles
+- For SOME quantifier, shade the area where ONLY the Subject Set and Predicate set overlap, do not shade the area overlaping with other circles
-- For SOME quantifier w/ not, shade ONLY the area of the subject set
+- For SOME quantifier w/ not, shade ONLY the area of the subject set, do not shade the area overlapping with other circles

-To see the source code with comments, [view this project's repository.](https://github.com/jschaefer619/PHIL191Venn)
+To see the source code with non-programmer friendly comments, [view this project's repository.](https://github.com/jschaefer619/PHIL191Venn)

 ## Reflections & Improvements

 Though rough around the edges, this project did succeed in creating an interactive venn diagram generator for logical sentences.

-A strength of my implementation is that, with some GUI expansions, there are no limits on the number of logical sentences that can be expressed.
+A strength of this implementation is that, with some GUI expansions, there are no limits on the number of logical sentences that can be expressed.
 I have limited the number of sentences to four in the current iteration to simplify the GUI.
 Granted, there are a limited amount of novel statements that can be formed with only four sets in the current sentence format.
 Additionally, this implementation may lead to longer run times when given a large number of sentences to compute, due to the somewhat computationally intense pseudo-grid method of shading.

-In one sense, the current shading method is could be used on a larger number of sets.
+In one sense, the current shading method could be used for a greater number of sets.
 However, a a deeper issue is encountered when representing four sets.

 The program represents the statements...